Editor's Note: Cart2Cart proudly offers robust automated migration solutions to Magento 2. It's time to optimize your e-commerce journey!

 The usage of modern technologies.
 Magento 2.x leverages modern web technologies, actively supporting recent and popular versions of PHP (including PHP 8.x), HTML5, CSS 3.3, and the latest versions of JavaScript libraries like JQuery.
 Overall differences between technologies included in Magento 1.x and 2.0 are presented in the table below.

 Simplified customization.
 If previous Magento versions required technical knowledge for layout manipulations, the new one will make this task clear even for newbies.
 The straightforward design management will be provided by the new Visual Design Editor.
 The feature, with the easy to use, “drag and drop” interface, will permit every merchant to modify blocks and containers with no substantial effort.
-We look forward to it.
+This functionality is now a cornerstone of Magento 2's user experience.

 Component oriented module structure.
 Magento 2 includes a set of modules with a high coupling code to allow shop owners administer relationship between them much easier.
 With this update, merchants obtain a possibility to enable, disable or replace the components according to their needs, through a specially developed interface.
 Thus, if you want to get rid of Magento’s core complexity, apply your own implementations or even use the platform as CMS, the cart provides such opportunity.